jk-gan/ADM/README.md

 # or you can use watchify - just waites for change and re-creates the bundle
 npm run watch

+# Since electron use different V8, some procedures are needed
+# For using nodejs native addon c++
+# Move to addon folder
+cd aria2/API

+# Build the modules
+# Target will be your electron version
+HOME=~/.electron-gyp node-gyp rebuild --target=1.4.13 --arch=x64 --dist-url=https://atom.io/download/atom-shell
 ```

 ## Start the app